Hewago Oea: AFL career

 Oea scored a goal with his first kick and with limited on-field time went on to gain six possessions and assist in Gold Coast goals in a successful debut, though the Suns lost narrowly.
 He kicked another goal in his second game, however suffered a dislocated finger during after the siren celebrations after teammate Noah Anderson's after the siren winning goal.

 Oea failed to break through for a senior game in 2024, but was rewarded for his performance's in the club's reserve team with the VFL Player of the Year award.

-Oea was delisted by the Suns at the end of the 2024 season, however was offered a train-on place with the club over the pre-season to try earn a spot back on the club's playing list through the Supplemental Selection Period (SSP).
+Oea was delisted by the Suns at the end of the 2024 season; however, he was offered a train-on place with the club over the pre-season to try to earn a spot back on the club's playing list through the Supplemental Selection Period (SSP).